 Lisa-Marie Harris

-Winner of the Ingram Prize 2022, Harris will have her first institutional solo exhibition The Pusher and The Pull at Lightbox Gallery Museum, Woking, UK in July 2023.
+Winner of the Ingram Prize 2022, Harris had her first institutional solo exhibition The Pusher and The Pull at Lightbox Gallery Museum, Woking, UK in July 2023.
 Her first UK solo exhibition takes place at Cooke Latham Gallery in June 2023.
 Previous group exhibitions include Raw Nerves, Hannah Barry Gallery, London, Detritus, Tension Gallery, London, Curved Space, PEER Gallery, London, Ingram Prize, Unit1 Gallery | Workshop, London.
 She was the recipient of the Helen Scott Lidgett Award in 2022, and the Jane Carole Clarke Memorial Award, 2021.